ProjectOversoul/bfp/README.md

 #### External Data Swamis ####

-There are currently two External Data Swamis planned (though not yet implemented):
+There are two External Data Swamis currently implemented:

-- `SwamiLasVegas` - Used to source current and historical odds data (spreads and over-unders), as well as serve as a baseline competitor in straight-up and points-margin pool competitions.
+- `SwamiLasVegas` - Driven by the data source used for odds data (spreads and over-unders), serves as a baseline competitor for straight-up and points-margin pool picks.
+Note that this Swami does not make against-the-spread picks when participating in pools (for obvious reasons).
 - `SwamiFiveThirtyEight` - The gold-standard for data-driven predictions.
 One of the inspirations for this overall project is TK's bold pronouncement that his algorithms can beat FiveThirtyEight.
 We'll see.